How to Start a Blog with GrooveBlog

 Learn from those, and then delete the demo posts if they exist.
 If they don't, then move onto the next step.
 You can delete them later, but I recommend doing it early on so that they don't get picked up by the search engines.

-I would also recommend looking at categories and tags that were pre-populated.
-Study those and then delete them when you're ready.
 At this point, I would create at least 1-3 categories for your blog.
-I like to to keep these between 1-3 words.
+I like to keep these between 1-3 words.
 These can act like silos, or buckets of content.

 Get Ready to Write Your 1st Post